antoineleclair/OpenCode20111201/README.md

 This project will be used for my presentation about tests at OpenCode 2011/12/01 in Quebec City.

-The content of this readme is not final yet.
-Please come back later for up-to-date content.
+The content of this readme is pretty much final.
+You can follow the instructions to get ready for the workshop.

 ## Reason I use Python and Pyramid instead of X